tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 ## Impact

 While not as controversial as likelihood, I believe impact can have just as many issues.

+Let's start we the fact that we are using CIA as a means to gauge impact.
+The lack of granularity in the metrics can present a challenge for achieving accurate CIA values.

+Next, the fact that everyone has different risk thresholds can lead to different interpretations of impact.